h-braun/conky/README.md

 You can also use [`xsensors`](https://community.linuxmint.com/software/view/xsensors) to check these values through a GUI.
 For example, with an AMD Ryzen 7 3700X, the CPU fan might be labeled as `hwmon 1 fan 2` and temperature as `hwmon 1 temp 2`.

+### Graphics card

+#### NVidia
+Ensure `nvidia-smi is` installed to provide GPU temperature and wattage data.

+Currently, I have not tested this with an AMD graphics card.

 ### Network
 Update the network interface in the configuration file to match your system’s network adapter.
 To identify your specific network adapter, use: